 I’ve only been practicing Tarot for about a month so I’m still learning.
 I’m only sharing what I already know with you but if any of you are Tarot readers or have been practicing Tarot let me know if you have any advice for me.
 If you all enjoy this post and would like to see more posts on Tarot and Oracle cards in the future let me know.
 I would be happy to share more of what I’m learning with you all.

 You don’t need to buy a super fancy deck just one that you’re drawn to.
-I choose the Modern Witch Tarot Deck because I really love the beautiful art style and how all the illustrations are modern in terms of representation.
-I think it’s really important to find a deck that artwork you’re really drawn to.
+I currently have the Modern Witch Tarot Deck and the Believe In Your Own Magic as my oracle deck (I’ll do a post on oracle decks later) because I really love the beautiful illustrations and how it shows representation for every body type, skin type, gender, etc. I think it’s really important to find a deck that artwork you’re really drawn to.
 Tarot decks can be anywhere around $10-$40 so if this is your first deck I recommend not investing in an expensive deck right away because you don’t know how often you’re going to be using them.

 Before you dive into your first Tarot session make sure you cleanse your deck.
 Cleansing is really important because you want to clear the Tarot deck’s energy and set if with your own energy.
 You never know who touched your cards and what energy they have so make sure to cleanse your deck.
 You can go as deep as cleansing the new deck with sage or palo santo or you can lay some crystals on the deck overnight (I like to use Selenite) and bless your deck with positive intentions.
 I like to meditate before my Tarot readings so that I’m aligned with my spiritual side and my intuition is stronger.